ItsXrgon/multi-unit-converter/README.md

 const outputText = muc.convertText(inputText);
 console.log(outputText); // Output: 'The car traveled 80.45 km and used 0.019 m³ of gas.'
 ```
 In this example, we pass the input text string 'The car traveled 50 miles and used 5 gallons of gas.' to the convertText() command, and store the output in the outputText variable.
-We then log the output using console.log(), which should return the string 'The car traveled 80.47 kilometers and used 18.93 liters of gas.'.
+We then log the output using console.log(), which should return the string The car traveled 80470 m and used 0.019 m³ of gas.'.

 ```js